adamkcook94/dragonball-project/README.md

 1. As a first-time visitor of the website I do not want to be overwhelmed with too much information/graphics.
 I want natural progression where I learn the most important information regarding the game.

-   * The navigation bar is easy to use and structured in a way where the user is guided to the next key point of information.
+   i.
+The navigation bar is easy to use and structured in a way where the user is guided to the next key point of information.

-   * The logo in the top left of the navigation bar is always present and leads the user back to the home page.
+   ii.
+The logo in the top left of the navigation bar is always present and leads the user back to the home page.

-   * Each page offers concise, straight to the point information regarding the product.
+   iii.
+Each page offers concise, straight to the point information regarding the product.

 2. As a potential consumer of this product I want to see what this game will offer in comparison to other games of its genre through game trailers and screenshots from the game itself.